wrathofrathma/backpackapp/README.md

 ## Features

-- **Dual-pane file management** — Browse files on primary and external displays simultaneously
+- **Dual-pane file management**: Browse files on primary and external displays at the same time
-- **Full gamepad navigation** — Which-key-style hierarchical hotkey menus for discoverable controls
+- **Full gamepad navigation**: Which-key-style hotkey menus to fully replace the need for touch.
-- **Archive support** — Browse, extract, and create ZIP, TAR.GZ, and 7Z archives
+- **Archive support**: Browse, extract, and create ZIP, TAR.GZ, and 7Z archives
-- **Background job manager** — Queue long-running operations with progress tracking
+- **Background job manager**: Queue long operations and track progress
-- **Favorites & recents** — Quick access to frequently used directories
+- **Favorites and recents**: Quick access to directories you use often
+- **Scoped Storage**: Find and access local storage files for your applications.

 ## Installation